 Watch the sun go down over the Pacific

 If you're following the Coastal Route to Portland you're going to have to spend at least a couple of nights watching the sun set over the Pacific, and where better for an early stop than Monterey.

-You can take a whale watching trip, visit the fabulous aquarium, or reflect on Monterey's seafaring heritage around Fisherman's Wharf and Cannery Row.
+You can take a whale-watching trip, visit the fabulous aquarium, enjoy the sunshine at Monterey State Beach or reflect on Monterey's seafaring heritage around Fisherman's Wharf and Cannery Row.
 There's even a trolley to take you between the town's many attractions.